zuozhenggh/learning-library/data-management-library/database/rac/dbworld/appcont/acchk.md

 There is no need to introduce any failures - just exercise as much of your application as possible

-You can use either client for this exercise.
-We will demonstrate both:
+Us the Java client for this exercise:

 Use ACDEMO